TDI Interview with Niel Kriel.

 How have you seen the industry develop over the past decades?

-How do you see technology playing part in the industry in the future?
+How do you see technology playing a part in the industry in the future?

 Why would you recommend younger generations a career in the dewatering industry?